The ideal is that people arrive fully prepared and ready to proceed in an environment which is fully suited to the task ahead. Read More

 By planning a minute or two of silence, you give time and space for them to become fully aware of what is going on with their attention, and to make an intention to put that to one side and to focus on the needs of the meeting and their colleagues within the meeting.

 Initially, this may feel very alien to them, so it will need a few words of explanation, but by being clear on what you are expecting them to do, and making it a regular part of each of your meetings, you will find that your meetings start better and more coherently.
-For more information, see managing arrival.
+For more information, see ‘bringing the best version of yourself’.

 Attendance issues can waste a lot of time in meetings for a variety of reasons: Not having the right input at the right time; waiting for people to turn up; over-extended breaks; repeating things for people who are late, or who weren’t paying full attention, or who didn’t prepare properly.
 All of these things sap the energy of the meeting and delay its progress.